mridul037/mridul037/README.md

 </pre>
 **Daily News**
-  - Equity Monday: Twilio buys Segment, and Airkit raises  $28M for its low-code platform
+  - Facebook, in a reversal, will now ban Holocaust denial content under its hate speech policy
      <hr/>

-      - *Hello and welcome back to Equity, TechCrunch’s venture capital-focused podcast where we unpack the numbers behind the headlines.
-This is Equity Monday, our weekly kickoff that tracks the latest big news, chats about the coming week, digs into some recent fund…*
+      - *Facebook this morning announced a significant change in how it approaches Holocaust denial content on its social network.
+For years, the company has been criticized for not taking down this extremely offensive form of content in favor of allowing free speech …*

-  - Twilio confirms it is buying Segment for $3.2B in an all-stock deal
+  - Facebook EU-US data transfer complaint: Schrems gets a judicial review of the Irish DPC's procedure
       <hr/>

-      - *Twilio today announced its biggest acquisition to date, spearheading a strong move into customer data management alongside its existing API-based tools for building and running customer communications services.
-Twilio is paying $3.2 billion “in Twilio Class A…*
+      - *Another twist in a multi-year complaint saga related to the legality of Facebook’s data transfers: European privacy campaigner, Max Schrems, has today been granted a judicial review of the Irish regulator’s handling of his complaint.
+He’s expecting the hearin…*

-  - China's digital yuan tests leap forward in Shenzhen
+  - Quince launches out of beta with new 'manufacturer-to-customer' model
       <hr/>

-      - *Shenzhen, known for its maker community and manufacturing resources, is taking the lead in trialing China’s digital yuan.
-Last week, the city issued 10 million yuan worth of digital currency to 50,000 randomly selected residents.
-The government doled out the …*
+      - *The retail landscape is shifting rapidly.
+While D2C brands have changed the way we shop, Quince is looking to change retail even more dramatically.
+The brand, which raised $8.5 million in seed funding last year (and only revealed as much today), is looking to…*

-  - Thailand's logistics startup Flash Express raises $200 million
+  - Nest launches its $129 thermostat with a new design, swipe and touch interface on the side
       <hr/>

-      - *Flash Express, a two-year-old logistics startup that works with e-commerce firms in Thailand, said on Monday it has raised $200 million in a new financing round as it looks to double down on a rapidly growing market spurred by demand due to the coronavirus pa…*
+      - *Google’s Nest unit today launched its newest thermostat.
+At $129, the new thermostat is the company’s most affordable one yet, but it’s also the first to feature a new swipe and tap interface on its side, as well as Google’s Soli radar technology to sense roo…*

-  - The Otto Wilde Grill delivers the drama of delicious restaurant steak at home
+  - Equity Monday: Twilio buys Segment, and Airkit raises  $28M for its low-code platform
       <hr/>

-       - *Like many folks this year, I have been cooking a lot.
-Though I’ve always loved food and have had a deep and abiding interest for the art of cooking, I’ve definitely pushed myself to learn how to do a lot of things from scratch in the kitchen this year.
-From c…*
+       - *Hello and welcome back to Equity, TechCrunch’s venture capital-focused podcast where we unpack the numbers behind the headlines.
+This is Equity Monday, our weekly kickoff that tracks the latest big news, chats about the coming week, digs into some recent fund…*